Atlanta Dream vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Dream Season Stats

-- Offensively, the Dream are the third-best team in the league (84.1 points per game).
-But on defense they are the worst (88.3 points allowed per game).
+- The Dream are the third-best team in the league in points scored (84.2 per game) but worst in points conceded (89.9).

-- Atlanta is fourth in the WNBA in rebounds per game (36.3) and worst in rebounds allowed (37.3).
+- Atlanta is fourth in the league in rebounds per game (36.0) and worst in rebounds allowed (37.5).

-- Beyond the arc, the Dream are seventh in the league in 3-pointers made per game (6.8).
-They are fourth in 3-point percentage at 34.6%.
+- The Dream make 6.6 3-pointers per game and shoot 34.5% from beyond the arc, ranking eighth and sixth, respectively, in the WNBA.

-- Defensively, Atlanta is eighth in the WNBA in 3-pointers allowed per game at 7.9.
-It is eighth in 3-point percentage allowed at 34.1%.
+- Atlanta is the second-worst team in the league in 3-pointers conceded (8.2 per game) and eighth in 3-point percentage defensively (35.2%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.